sav-che/TL-2/Authors/Chodat, Robert-Hippolyte {std. Chodat} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 114](https://www.biodiversitylibrary.org/item/103860#page/124/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 114](https://www.biodiversitylibrary.org/page/33265791) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Chodat, Robert Hippolyte {std.
 Chodat}|first entry]] for this author

 ### Author

 \* Chodat, Robert-Hippolyte (1865-1934), Swiss botanist, born 6 Apr 1865 in Moutier-Grand-Val, Berner Jura, educated at the gymnasium at Biel, final examination 1881, studied pharmacy at the University of Genève, Dr. phil.
 1887 ib., in charge of a pharmacy in Genève 1887-1893, extraord. professor at the University 1889, full professor for systematics and pharmaceutic botany 1891-1934, Dr. phil.
 ETH Zürich h.c.
-1930. (*Chodat*).
+1930.
+**Abbreviated name**: *Chodat*

 #### Herbarium and types